EOR

 • EORs typically charge $200 to $500 per employee per month.

-• While this is cheaper than entity setup upfront, these recurring fees can become expensive as your team grows, especially compared to managing employees through your own entity.
+• While this is cheaper than entity setup upfront, understanding the full employer of record cost breakdown is essential these recurring fees can become expensive as your team grows, especially compared to managing employees through your own entity.

 How Gloroots helps: We offer transparent, competitive pricing with no hidden fees.
 Our platform provides clear cost breakdowns upfront, and for larger teams, we work with you to find scalable solutions that balance cost efficiency with compliance.